Initial Demo Readiness Toolkit

 What Initial Demo scoring looks like

 Initial Demo scoring is designed to help your team move beyond impressions and start documenting structured, role-specific feedback early in the vendor evaluation process.
-Each stakeholder independently assesses how well the vendor delivers across key functional areas — from company vision and culture to alignment with your user profile and strategic priorities.
-Using a simple 1–5 scale, participants rate each category, flag any gaps or risks, and capture comments as they go.
+Each stakeholder independently assesses how well the vendor delivers across key functional areas using an objective scale.

 This is not about reaching consensus yet — it’s about building a clear, shared foundation for discussion.
-Whether you’re evaluating one vendor or comparing several, this approach gives your team a head start in surfacing early misalignments, identifying red flags, and understanding where a digital banking platform may (or may not) meet your needs.
-Initial Demo scoring brings structure and clarity to your earliest evaluation touchpoints — setting you up for smarter, faster decisions in the demos that follow.
+With this approach, you’ll surface early internal misalignments, identify red flags, and understand where a digital banking platform may (or may not) meet your needs.

 Download the Initial Demo Scorecard